 Give Details of the Main Purpose of Your Visit and Anything Else You Plan to Do on Your Trip

 This is one of the most important questions on the UK visa application form, appearing in the Travel Information section.
-Visa officers use your answer to assess whether your visit qualifies under the Standard Visitor visa requirements and whether you have genuine intentions to return home after your visit.
+Visa officers use your answer to assess whether your visit qualifies under the UK Standard Visitor route requirements and whether you have genuine intentions to return home after your visit.

 Sample Answers for "Main Purpose of Your Visit"